sasiqwerty/study-sasi-main/self-notes/learn-stuff/phv/training/md files/training-guide/glossary-gcp.md

 ### Audit Report

-A written evaluation by the sponsor’s auditor of the results of the audit.
+A written evaluation by the sponsor's auditor of the results of the audit.

 ### Audit Trail